 The ODV data format allows dense storage and very fast data access.
 Large data collections with millions of stations can easily be maintained and explored on inexpensive desktop and notebook computers.
 Data from ARGO, GTSPP, CCHDO, World Ocean Database, World Ocean Atlas, World Ocean Circulation Experiment (WOCE), SeaDataNet, and Medar/Medatlas can be directly imported into ODV.
 Ready-to-use versions of the WOCE data, the gridded World Ocean Atlas 2009, 2005 and 2001 as well as many other important geoscience datasets are available for download.

 ODV also supports the netCDF format and lets you explore and visualize CF, COARDS, GDT and CDC compliant netCDF datasets.
 This works with netCDF files on your local machine as well as with remote netCDF files served by an OPeNDAP server.
 Climate data in netCDF format are available here.

 Various global or regional high-resolution coastline and topography resources can be installed via the View>Settings option.
 Additional optional packages for special regions can be installed manually.
 Packages for special regions of interest can be produced on request.

-ODV is used by more than 25,000 scientists at leading research institutes world wide.
+ODV has more than 36,000 registered users at leading research institutes world wide.
 The UNESCO Ocean Teacher project employs ODV as one of its main analysis and display tools.
 In addition, ODV is used as visualization tool for the Pangaea information system.
 Pangaea data sets can be easily converted into ODV collections using the Pan2Applic application.